patrickpichler/going-minimal/talk.md

 how to further harden your services.

 The most impactful change you should make is, to not run your applications as the root user.
-If an attacker manges to escape the container, by running as root in the container, they will have root outside of the container.
-This is not universally true, as rootless container runtimes exists, but all in all, creating a dedicated user for your app in the image is the preferred way.
+If an attacker manages to escape the container, by running as root in the container, they will have root outside of the container.
+This is not universally true, as rootless container runtimes exists, but all in all, creating a dedicated user for your app in the image is the best practice way.

 Additionally, try to run your containers only with the absolute minimum of capabilities required by your services.
 For example, running our `vulnerable-awk-playground` as a container with the